-From (1), it is evident that the marginal investment is not affected (i.e., EMTR = 0) if $\delta = 1$, i.e., in the case where the tax law allows a firm to immediately deduct the full purchase price of an asset (e.g., a machine) for tax purposes.
-A feature of the EMTR is that it may easily become negative (the tax system then effectively subsidizes investments) if governments allow for generous investment tax credits and bonus depreciation (Zwick and Mahon, 2017).
+From (1), it is evident that the marginal investment is not affected (i.e., EMTR = 0) if $\delta = 1$ , i.e., in the case where the tax law allows a firm to immediately deduct the full purchase price of an asset (e.g., a machine) for tax purposes.
+The EMTR may even become negative, which means that the tax system effectively subsidizes investments, e.g., when governments allow for generous deductions and allowances (including interest) such as investment tax credits or bonus depreciation (Zwick and Mahon, 2017).
+Given the way we calculate the EMTR, however, this is not possible and the minimum EMTR is bounded at zero (EMTR = 0 if $\delta = 1$ or $\tau = 0$ , or both).

 For the sake of illustration, let us look at a specific example for the EMTR.
 In 2010, France levied a corporate tax rate of 34.4%, and granted a NPV of depreciation allowance for equity financed machinery of 0.81.
-Plugging these values into equation (1) yields an EMTR of 9.1% (for marginal investments in machinery).8 Our goal, however, is not to calculate FLETRs of investments in a single asset type that are purely equity financed.
-Instead, our goal is to depict the tax burden of country-industry-typical investments in different asset
+Plugging these values into equation (1) yields an EMTR of 9.1% (for marginal investments in machinery).
+Our goal, however, is not to calculate FLETRs of investments in a single asset type that are purely equity financed.
+Instead, our goal is to depict the tax burden of country-industry-typical investments in different asset categories that are financed using a combination of equity and debt.
+In total, we distinguish between seven asset categories: Buildings, Machinery, Office equipment, Computer equipment, Intangible fixed assets, Vehicles and Inventory.
+The distinction of different asset categories is important, as different assets are subject to varying depreciation allowances,

-7Calculating FLETRs involves a number of trade-offs.
+&lt;sup>8Calculating FLETRs involves a number of trade-offs.
 On the one hand, our goal is to capture incentive effects from tax law in a very detailed way, so we aim at including both the tax rate and tax base determinants.
 On the other hand, the more details we model, the more assumptions we need to accept.
 We believe that the parsimonious EMTR shown in (1) is ideal for the purpose of this paper, as it accounts for the most important tax code information and heterogeneity in tax-base effects.
 In fact, the major advantage we see is that, with some assumptions, we are able to observe all parameters that allow us to calculate adequate EMTRs.

-8The corresponding EATR equals 27.4%.
+&lt;sup>9The corresponding EATR equals 27.4%.